Colorado’s Best Craft Breweries: Where to Drink From Denver to the Mountains

 Today, Molson Coors Brewing Company, still located in the little town of Golden, Colorado, is one of the largest single brewing facilities in the world.
 But Colorado’s beer scene has only continued to grow.

-Today the Centennial State is known for its excellent craft beer scene, with microbreweries and brewpubs dotting all corners of the state.
-With more than 440 craft brew operations, it’s obvious that Coloradans love their beer.
+The Centennial State is known for its excellent craft beer scene, with microbreweries and brewpubs dotting all corners of the state.
+It’s obvious that Coloradans love their beer.
 Visitors do too.

 Craft Brewers in Denver